kdt111/lua_w/README.md

 }
 ```
 - Since `Lua` has no default way of handeling function overaloading, so no automatic overloading of functions, operators and constructors is possible.
 You can probably implement this manually by checking what kind of arguments your function recieves, but it is beyond the scope of my skills to do so automaticly
+- If you want to use `add_parent_type<TParentClass>()` register `TParentClass` first (If you won't then calling methods form the base type will not work).
+For simplicity only one base type is allowed (so no multiple inheritance)
+- If you override a method form a base type you have to register that override using `add_method()`.
+If you won't do that then the implementation form the base type will be called instead.
+(This happens becouse `Lua` is not aware of the override's existance)

 ## Examples
 ### Globals